jmwang0117/HE-Nav/README.md

 </div>

 ❗ Considering that visual positioning is prone to drift in the Z-axis direction, we added TFmini Plus for height measurement.
-Additionally, GNSS-RTK positioning is recommended for better localization accuracy.
+Additionally, **GNSS-RTK positioning** is recommended for better localization accuracy.

-🤑 Our customized Aerial-Ground Robot cost about RMB 70,000.
+🤑 Our customized Aerial-Ground Robot cost about **RMB 70,000**.

 ## 🛠️ Installation